Blessed Mabon

 Prepare for The Colder Months

-In Australia, it’s a bit warmer during Autumn than for those who live in the northern hemisphere, so take advantage of the temperate weather and get out in the garden!
+Before the frost sets in on the chilly end of the year, get out in the garden!
 Reap the last of your summer veggies and clear space to sow your winter seeds like garlic and onions.
 Create an altar with one of each of your remaining crops to give thanks to the nature spirits and animals and share in your bounty.
 Put up a scarecrow to protect your future harvest: this is a fun opportunity to get creative and get your hands dirty!

 Cook a Mabon Recipe